MicrosoftDocs/azure-docs/articles/reliability/availability-zones-baseline.md

 For latency sensitive applications, We highly recommended that you configure your workload with with zone-redundancy.
 Note that Azure availability zones are connected by a high-performance network with a round-trip latency of less than 2ms.
 Zone redundancy is recommended to design critical and sensitive workloads with high availability.
 For latency sensitive critical application components that require physical proximity and low latency for high performance, we recommend that you use zonal deployment.
 [VMSS Flex](/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-orchestration-modes) provides zone aligned compute along with attached storage disks.

+#### Does your application code have the readiness to handle a distributed model?

-For a [distributed microservices model](/azure/architecture/guide/architecture-styles/microservices)and depending on your application, there is the possibility of ongoing data exchange between microservices across zones.
+For a [distributed microservices model](/azure/architecture/guide/architecture-styles/microservices) and depending on your application, there is the possibility of ongoing data exchange between microservices across zones.
 This continual data exchange through APIs, could affect performance.
 To improve performance and maintain a reliable architecture, you can choose zonal deployment.

 With a zonal deployment, you must: